 Broken pipes, fixtures, or appliances

 Broken pipes are poison to your flow rate.
-There will obviously be a drop in the number of flowing gallons per minute of your pipes leaks.
+There will obviously be a drop in the number of flowing gallons per minute if your pipes leak.
 Home appliances can also affect how much water comes out of your faucets.

 Your house's plumbing size